triton-inference-server/model_analyzer/docs/config_search.md

 Model Analyzer's `profile` subcommand supports **automatic** and **manual** sweeping through different configurations for Triton models.

+Model Analyzer also supports a **quick** search, using a hill climbing algorithm.
+In the majority of cases this will find greater than 90% of the maximum objective value (that could be found using a brute force search), while needing to search less than 10% of the configuration space.

 ## Automatic Configuration Search

 Automatic configuration search is the default behavior when running Model